 In an email dated 7th June 2020, Mr O'Brien put forward a list of 10 patients for inclusion on a surgical waiting list.
-On the booking paperwork some of these patients appeared to have been diagnosed with stents requiring treatment.
-There was concern that the patients had appeared not to have been added to the Trust waiting list for revision of indwelling ureteric stents in a timely fashion.
-This raised concerns that other patients might not also have been added to the Trust waiting list for revision of their stents in a timely fashion.
+On the booking paperwork some of these patients appeared to have been diagnosed with stents requiring treatment There was concern that the patients had appeared not to have been added to the Trust waiting list for revision of indwelling ureteric stents in a timely fashion.
+This raised concerns that other patients might not also have been added to the Trust waiting list for revision.
 Delay in this procedure increases the risk of patient morbidity.
 It appeared that months had gone by since they were recognised as requiring further procedures or investigations and they had not been processed in the interim.